Possibly the most in depth review of the current series three Yamaha FJR1300 which covers models from 2013 up to 2019 with only minor changes.

 The position of the handle bars is poor for me.
 I have long arms and am 6 foot but they are too far forward and lower than one would expect.
 This puts the rider into a odd semi sports bike ride position.
 The bars can be adjusted in 3 positions which I assumed would bring them back to a more standard position however the amount of adjustment allowed turned out to be so small it was of little benefit.
 The bike needs a fair bit of bar input to turn in and hold a line (more on this later) so after a couple of extended rides with a long stretch to the bars and lacking leverage I knew this was really a problem for me as I find leaning forward uncomfortable and unnecessary away from a race track.
 I installed a bar riser plate to bring the bars up 25mm and back 40mm which given my arm length has them almost back to a neutral position but they could still come back maybe another 15mm.
 I have not seen another FJR on the roads here in Japan yet (Update 2016- I have seen two now in two years) and the bars probably are the main reason as not many Japanese guys would be comfortable with such long reach forward when wanting a touring position.
 The dealer told me it was first FJR he has sold in long time and that has to be due to the ergonomics as there are plenty of RT’s and Gold Wings here.

 Wind protection is close to spot on.
 The fairing and screen strike the perfect balance between protection from cold air and allowing some breeze to the rider in summer.
-The FJR design team might have been sitting on their hands as far as some areas but aerodynamics would appear to being something that has benefitted from a long series run.
+The FJR design team might have been sitting on their hands as far as some areas but aerodynamics would appear to being something that has benefited from a long series run.
 Some reviews have commented that the riders hands are not completely shielded from wind like the other bikes in this range however I think that is one of the FJRs good points.
 In summer the rider can still get some air to his hands and into his jacket sleeves from the cuffs to keep arms cool which makes a big difference to rider comfort.
 In winter you can always add wind guards or those clip on bar end muffs to completely shield your gloves and cuff area but you cannot remove those wide fairing extension mirrors on the RT that block the wind.
 In the high temperatures I experienced in California my arms got heat rash riding the R1200RT because so little air reached them.

 The electric screen is excellent.
 Lowered it allows good air flow in summer and raised it stops cold wind very effectively with almost no turbulence, I can even ride with my visor up at most speeds.
 The screen is one of the best feature of the FJR and one I am constantly using.
 During a ride it can start down in city traffic and then raised on highway returning down when slowly riding in quiet mountain back roads to feel a the cool air then raised if really up high where the air can get cold.
 I don’t need so much focus on my riding gear as I can control the temperature by the screen and I get no strong buffeting turbulence unlike the short screens on adventure bikes but YMMV.
 Also handy in rain providing some protection when on the move.
 Below screen raised (ignore the silver washer taped to dash – used to hold something at the time)